 Céleste Boursier-Mougenot, Three Zebra finches on the electric guitar.
 Image courtesy of Peabody Essex Museum

-Céleste Boursier-Mougenot, a formers musician and composer, believes that rhythms and vibrations are integral part of everyday life and must be liberated.
+Céleste Boursier-Mougenot, a former musician, and composer believes that rhythms and vibrations are an integral part of everyday life and must be liberated.
 He notes:

 Music is waiting to be revealed everywhere.”
 This principle of music has guided many of his installations aimed at translating the visual into the auditory.
 With his installations, Céleste Boursier-Mougenot’s creates a new musical experience by extending the 20th-century tradition of experimental music in which chance and accidents play critical role in the fostering of new sensibilities.
 From Here to Ear follows that tradition, engendering an innovative paradigm for how people perceive and interact with music.
 Trevor Smith, PEM’s Curator of the Present Tense notes that “This boundary breaking installation embraces the element of surprise, while asking us to consider the way we perceive, create and interact with music.

-The FreePort exhibition, an innovative project initiated by PEM, has the objective of engendering a cross disciplinary conversions fundamental to the evolution of a 21st century museum.
+The FreePort exhibition, an innovative project initiated by PEM, has the objective of engendering a cross-disciplinary conversion fundamental to the evolution of a 21st-century museum.
 To this end, contemporary artists are invited from across the globe to create unique art projects that will ensure a dialogue between the museum and its audience.
-From Here to Ear is one of such projects.Céleste Boursier-Mougenot’s From Here to Ear, has not only become a major source of conversation among many museum-goers, it is also fostering a new understanding about the concept of art museums in the 21st century.
+From Here to Ear is one of such projects.Céleste Boursier-Mougenot’s From Here to Ear, has not only become a major source of conversation among many museum-goers, it is also fostering a new understanding of the concept of art museums in the 21st century.